Prince-Charming-GaP/alliance-duel/00_general_introduction.md

 - Don't complete green/blue/purple tasks when orange tasks are available
 - Don't open resource chests until you need them (they scale to your HQ level!)
 - Don't switch alliances mid-event (you'll lose all rewards!)
-- Complete radar events immediately
+- Don't complete radar events immediately (save them for theme days where they give points!)

 ### ✅ DO THIS:
 - **Save EVERYTHING** for its correct theme day